gravity-ui/uikit/src/components/Toaster/README.md

 ## Usage as singleton

-Toaster has singleton, so when initialized in different parts of the application, the same instance will be returned.
+Toaster has singleton, so when it is initialized in different parts of the application, the same instance will be returned.
-On initialization it is possible to pass className, that will be assigned to dom-element which is wrapping all toasts.
+On initialization, it is possible to transmit a className that will be assigned to dom-element which wrap all toasts.

 ### React < 18